colinpaicemq/TCPIPMonitor/Port.md

 : Receive Window size.

 Lcl0WindowCount
-: The number of times local window size set to 0
+: The number of times local window size set to 0.
+Non 0 is bad

 Rmt0WindowCount
 : The number of times remote window size set to 0.
+Non 0 is bad.

 ### Change
 If the TCPIP information changes, it reports the before and after values